|

-To evaluate the predictive quality of your network you can use the Validator class.
+To evaluate the predictive quality of a network, use the Validator class.

-The Validator constructor requires references to DataSet and Network objects to be specified.
-To properly match the network and data the constructor also requires the array of DataMatch objects (as did EM.learn method).
+The Validator constructor requires references to both DataSet and Network objects.
+To correctly match network nodes to dataset variables, the constructor also requires an array of DataMatch objects, similar to the EM.learn method.

-After the validator object is constructed, you need to specify which nodes in the network are considered class nodes by calling Validator.addClassNode method.
+After constructing a validator object, specify which nodes in the network are considered class nodes by calling the Validator.add_class_node method.
 Validation requires at least one class node.

-For each record in the dataset during the validation, the variables matched to non-class nodes are used to set the evidence.
-The posterior probabilities are then calculated and for each class node the outcome with the highest probability is selected as a predicted outcome.
-The prediction is compared with an outcome in the dataset variable associated with the class node.
-The number of matches and calculated posteriors are used to obtain the accuracy, confusion matrix, ROC and calibration curves.
+During validation, the variables matched to non-class nodes are used to set evidence for each record in the dataset.
+Posterior probabilities are then calculated, and for each class node, the outcome with the highest probability is selected as the predicted outcome.
+Predictions are compared with the corresponding outcomes in the dataset, and the results—including the number of matches and posterior probabilities—are used to calculate accuracy, the confusion matrix, ROC curves, and calibration curves.

-Validation can be either performed without parameter learning using Validator.test method, or with parameter learning using Validator::kFold and leaveOneOut methods.
-K-fold crossvalidation divides the dataset into K parts of equal size, trains the network on K-1 parts, and tests it on the last, Kth part.
-The process is repeated K times, with a different part of the data being selected for testing.
-Leave-one-out is an extreme case of K-fold, in which K is equal to the number of records in the data set.
+Validation can be performed either without parameter learning using Validator.test, or with parameter learning using Validator.k_fold or Validator.leave_one_out.
+K-fold cross-validation divides the dataset into K parts of equal size, trains the network on K–1 parts, and tests it on the remaining part.
+This process is repeated K times, with each part used once for testing.
+Leave-one-out is an extreme case of K-fold, where K equals the number of records in the dataset.

-The example below performs K-fold crossvalidation with 5 folds using one class node.
-The accuracy is obtained for the outcome with the index zero (that is, the first outcome of the node).
+The example below demonstrates 5-fold cross-validation using a single class node.
+Accuracy is obtained for the outcome with index zero, corresponding to the first outcome of the node.

 DataSet ds = new DataSet();